salesforce/eslint-plugin-lwc/docs/rules/consistent-component-name.md

-# Ensure component class name match file name (consistent-component-name)
+# Ensure component class name matches file name (consistent-component-name)

 Ensures that the Lightning component class name match its file name.
 Having the component name in sync with the file name offers better stack traces and debuggability.

+> Note: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 ## Rule details